New rule would make all railroads alert first responders within 10 miles of derailed train cargo

 The new rule comes one day ahead of a National Transportation Safety Board hearing to scrutinize emergency responses to the fiery Feb.
 3 derailment of a Norfolk Southern train outside East Palestine, Ohio.
 The NTSB is still working to determine exactly what caused that wreck, which prompted the evacuation of thousands of people and ignited nationwide concern about railroad safety and calls for reforms.

 The largest freight railroads already have an app they developed, AskRail, which for nearly a decade has enabled firefighters to quickly look up the details of what each train carries.
+Some 35,000 first responders already have access to that app, and the rail industry is working to expand that.
 And crews have long carried printed copies of their cargo in the cabs of their locomotives.

 And railroads should already know who to push that information to electronically — dispatchers and rail police are expected to maintain contacts for first responders all along their routes, to reach out to whenever there is a crossing accident, a trespasser or any other issue.